 NOTE 13 DQ to DQS total timing per group where the total includes the sum of deterministic and random timing terms for a specified BER.
-BER spec and measurement method are TBD.

 NOTE 14 The deterministic component of the total timing.
-Measurement method TBD.

 NOTE 15 DQ to DQ static offset relative to strobe per group.
-Measurement method TBD.